 The Ministry of Tourism of the Hellenic Republic (aka Greece), has put together a great page known as You Go Culture.
 And it features superb Virtual Tours of Greece divided into destinations, arts & crafts, gastronomic experiences, and more.

 The section devoted to Crete is just amazing.
-You will be able to find virtual tours of the island’s major archaeological sites, including Knossos, Festos, as well as archaeological museums and frescos inside the palaces.
+You will be able to find virtual tours of the island’s major archaeological sites, including Knossos, Phaistos, as well as archaeological museums and frescos inside the palaces.

-There are also videos related to the local music, the traditional Cretan diet, and a lot more.
+There are also videos related to local music, the traditional Cretan diet, and a lot more.
 And the best part?
-Since it’s a government site, all the tours are for free!
-Check the Crete section here, and the more Greek destinations here.
+Since it’s a government site, all the tours are free!

 Cook Your Own Cretan Food Menu

-If you love cooking and trying new recipes from the destinations you love, then it’s can be a fun idea to spend a night with the family in the kitchen trying to reproduce those mouthwatering tastes that you’ve tried on the island… or the ones you’ve so much read about if you still haven’t visited!
+If you love cooking and trying new recipes from the destinations you love, then it can be a fun idea to spend a night with the family in the kitchen trying to reproduce those mouthwatering tastes that you’ve tried on the island… or the ones you’ve so much read about if you still haven’t visited!

 You might think you do not have all the necessary ingredients, but many of them can be found online and you can have them delivered home, such as authentic extra virgin olive oil from Greece, local herbs, and even honey.
-Instead, it can also be super fun and creative to try and make up for those ingredients you’re missing with similar products.

 Get yourself a good Cretan recipe book, or check this article for a few Greek cookbook ideas, and put your hands to work.
-Then, prepare a nice all-Cretan table and enjoy the dinner with all the family.
+Then, prepare a nice all-Cretan table and enjoy dinner with all the family.

 Crete Travel Trivia with Friends